alejio/alejio.github.io/_posts/2019-09-08-hiring-machine-learning-engineers-part-2.md

-In the next post, I will discuss interviewing and having realistic expectations.
+In the final part 3, I will discuss interviewing and having realistic expectations.